-While the exact causes of skin tags are unknown, a couple factors may predispose you to them.
-Researchers have speculated that pregnancy, family history, and friction processes may factor in.

-However, the only two proven determinants are age and body mass index, according to research published in the Open Access Macedonian Journal of Medical Sciences highlighted two proven determinants:
+While the exact causes of skin tags are unknown, a couple of factors may predispose you to them.
+Research published in the Open Access Macedonian Journal of Medical Sciences highlighted two proven determinants:

 - Body mass index: Skin tags were associated with people with high BMIs.
 Maintaining a healthy weight, therefore, is a good way to ensure you’re doing what you can to prevent skin tags.

 Here are your removal options:

-- Freezing.
-Liquid nitrogen is sprayed or swabbed on to your skin tag.
+Doctors spray or swab a small amount of liquid nitrogen onto your skin tag.
 The element conveniently freezes the tissue, with little discomfort.
 With this treatment, the skin usually heals on its own, although there may be a small blister at first.

-- Burning.
 If your doctor prefers to superheat the tissue to remove the skin tag, he or she will likely use electricity conducted through a wire.
 The heat burns the stem of the growth and facilitates a cleaner healing process.
 The heat is used to prevent bleeding.

 Should You Remove Skin Tags at Home?

 If you’re wondering how to remove skin tags yourself, you’re not alone.
 Many people try to get rid of them at home, which is a bad idea.